Wololoeren/Distastic-Rules/README.md

 **Steal**: Select a random card from another player which you gain.
 **Reroll**: Roll the dice agian and continue with the new result.
 When a dice is reroll the reroller is the player who rolled the first (original) roll of the dice, even when forced by an enemy.
 **Permanent gains**: Effects which are increased when triggered, they keep their increased valued until discarded. indicate and track the value with one or more extra dice placed on card.
+"**You**" or "**yourself**" is alway implied unless otherwise is stated.
+**Discard**: place the card face up on top of the discard pile for it respected card type.
+**Remove**: remove the card from play, the card cannot be draw by any means.
+**The current target**: the player or players who is target of an attack this turn.
+**This class**: refers to the class on which the ability is written.
+**Additional Targets**: Some abilities allow for selecting additional target theses are only subejct to results specified by you abilities.
+**Hand and Class-limit**: If you have more than the limit you have to discard down to the limit at the end of your turn.

 # Resolving Priority
 **Card-Draw Priority**: When drawing a card you always read it then decide to keep or play it immediately, only when you indicated your intend may the game continue.
 **Play precedence**: The game is first play, first executed (for Active and Ability-cards).
 Any conflicting precedence, disagreement or ambiguity are resolved by giving the player with the most recent turn priority as goes for **passive-class-ablities**: FX: A and B both draws a ability-card on an "end of round" -trigger, A draws first since they were the last player to have turn, they may play the card before B draws but chooses not to, B draws and A want to Steal B's new card with their "Steal" card.
 B chooses to play it immediately avoiding A's steal.
 **Class precedence**: If you have more than one class place them in a row.
 Apply classes effects left to right you may change the order at the end any turn.
-Conflicting event execution: If two events is triggered on the same effect and the first event removes the trigger of the second event from play the second event is cancelled.
+**Conflicting event execution**: If two events is triggered on the same effect and the first event removes the trigger of the second event from play the second event is cancelled.
 FX A and B both gets an "end of round" trigger, A uses it effect to discards the triggered class of B, thus B does not get to trigger their event.
-Shared class abilities: You gain the effects of a class as if you had the class yourself.
+**Shared class abilities**: You gain the effects of a class as if you had the class yourself.
 Any effect applied to the shared class are transfered to the original card (fx permanent gains).
-A class card cannot be discarded/given away though the shared connection.
+A class card cannot be discarded/removed/given away though the shared connection.
 You apply share class-effect from other player in order of most recent turn first after you applied your regular class-effect left to right.
 Shared Classes cannot be shared agian but the same class can be shared to multiple players.
 If the original class is discard then the shared class is lost.
-Passive resolve order for classes: most recent turn gets priority.
+**Passive resolve order for classes**: most recent turn gets priority.
 A class is resolved by checking the top most trigger and resolving its effect before continuing to the one under.
-**Hand and Class-limit**: If you have more than the limit you have to discard down to the limit at the end of your turn.

 ## Damage